robots.txt Testing & Validation Tool

 Using: Live robots.txt | User-agent: Googlebot

-One per line, should start with http / https
+One per line, should start with http / https, 0 entered

 Settings